 When we are in the same environment day in and day out it can be difficult to see the wood for the trees.
 This is where a fresh set of eyes can come in handy.
 A business mentor may be able to spot things you hadn't considered before and may challenge the way you view things.

 A business is only as good as the people behind it.
 If you find it hard to recruit the right people, or you simply need some impartial advice when it comes to hiring – a business mentor could help.
 A common trait in mentors is that they know a lot about working within a team.
 This means they know what personality types work well in a business and how to pick the right people at the hiring stage.

 A mentor may also be able to offer advice about the recruitment process itself, from writing up the best job advert to the interview structure.
 While it won't be their job to make the decisions at the end of the day, they can offer guidance to help you decide.

 Once you have the right people in place, chances are you'll want to keep them there.
 Staff retention is key in a successful business and is an area mentors can often help with.
 Helping you to create a positive and communicative working environment, a mentor can suggest team building ideas and ways to improve any areas of contention.

-Managing people is often the hardest part about running a business, so a mentor with people skills can be hugely beneficial.
-It is yourself that will ultimately know your staff best, so it is important for the effort to be a collaborative one.
+Managing people is often the hardest part of running a business, so a mentor with people skills can be hugely beneficial.
+Ultimately, however, you know your staff best, so it's important for the effort to be a collaborative one.

-Whether you're keen to develop yourself professionally, or you want to help develop the careers of those working for you - for a business mentor progressing professional development is their key prerogative.
-It is important to discuss your ideas for the future with your mentor so they can establish how best to help you.
-Usually they will offer advice based on their own experience and will work with you to come up with an action plan to ultimately put your skills into practice.
+Whether you're keen to develop yourself professionally, or you want to help develop the careers of those working for you – for a business mentor progressing professional development is their key prerogative.
+It's important to discuss your ideas for the future with your mentor so they can establish how best to help you.
+Usually, they will offer advice based on their own experience and will work with you to come up with an action plan to put your skills into practice.

 Growing the business